 Ways of Thinking: Make Connections

-Take notes about the process, strategies, and tools that your classmates used to solve the problem.
+- Take notes about the strategies and tools that your classmates discuss in their presentations.

 As your classmates present, ask questions such as:

 - Did you have any errors in your thinking?
-If so, what were they and how can you correct them?
+If so, what were they and how did you correct them?